vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 - All erstazvalidators have sufficient ownstake, and higher stake than the validators

 Verify that one validator is replaced the following epoch, one in the epoch after

+13. Ersatzvalidator reward (<a name="0069-VCBS-051" href="#0069-VCBS-051">0069-VCBS-051</a>)
+    Set up a network with 5 validators, one of them with sufficient stake to be affected by the anti-whaling rule (e.g., 50% stake).
+Demote this validatore to Ersatzvalidator through poor performance.
+Validate that while being an ersatzvalidator, the reward is correct given the anti-whaling rule.

 ## Announce Node
 1. Invalid announce node command (<a name="0069-VCBS-044" href="#0069-VCBS-044">0069-VCBS-044</a>):